Galene is a videoconferencing server that is easy to deploy and requires moderate server resources. It is described at https://galene.org.

 Galene is able to delegate authorisation decisions to an external authorisation server.
 This makes it possible to integrate Galene with an existing authentication and authorisation infrastructure, such as LDAP, OAuth2 or even Unix passwords.

-When an authorisation server is used, the group configuration file specifies one or more public keys in JWK format.
+When an authorisation server is used, the group configuration file specifies one or more public keys in JWK format (with the restriction that the “alg” key must be specified).
 In addition, it may specify either an authorisation server or an authorisation portal.

 {